 When I first laid my head on a buckwheat pillow I knew had found another secret lost by modern society.
-The simple bean bag like thing lifted my neck, relieving pressure almost like having a massage.
+All my life I had followed the example around me using what in comparison to this was a huge overstuffed object.
+The simple small bean bag like thing provided cervical (neck) support without pushing the head up.
+This relieved pressure almost like having a massage.
 It gave me the perfect balance between support and softness.
 This was no small matter because the way we sleep in the West actually pushes our neck out of alignment.
 This ancient oriental secret had been hidden until recent times.

 I could push it around and tweak it so be exactly right whether laying on my back or my side.
 I learned how to place the buckwheat pillow under my neck and hang my head off the back of the pillow.
 That feeling of decompression was so relaxing it sent me into Samadhi!
 And later I learned I could place the pillow on my forehead when back sleeping and the firm pressure would calm my active mind no matter how stressful my day.
 I also learned I could place one over my ear and head when laying on my side which would muffle the noise and give me a feeling of being grounded.